What is a Charivari? Learn more about these Lederhosen Chains

 Men generally attach their Charivari to their Lederhosen.
 There are 4 buttons at the front of the waistband… 2 for the flap, and 2 for the suspenders… hang them from the suspender buttons.
 Before attaching, insure that it’s not twisted.
 Make sure that the chain doesn’t hang too low!

-Charivari Can Be Worn By Men or Women
+Charivari Can Also Be Worn By Women

 Women also wear Charivari on as a dirndl decoration.
 The chains for women are called Erbsketten (Inheritance chains), and are much finer, but they still have 7 to 11 trophies or pendants hanging from them.
 Another name for a woman’s Charivari is Charini… or “little Charivari”.
 While women might have some “hunting trophies” like bits of antler, generally a woman’s chain is hung with amethyst, coins and pendants with hearts, Edelweiss and other Bavarian motifs.